rharbird/ucl-microbit-robotics-readthedocs/source/motors.rst

 Let's begin by taking a look at the servo motor.
 There are two types of servo – the first type is one where you can choose an angle to which the arms should rotate; the second goes round and round at a speed you set.
-We’re going to use the first type.
+We’re going to use the first type shown in the image here:

 .. image:: pictures/futabaS3003.jpg